Nov 11, 2021

 Stakeholders and domain experts

-Stakeholders play a key role in a discovery phase.
-They provide the background information about the project and share necessary industry insights.
-Everyone on the client’s side who has an interest in the project and can add value becomes a stakeholder, including executive managers, product owners, marketing and tech specialists and domain experts.
-Stakeholders tell us about project goals, describe their requirements and expectations, give a general idea about the environment, infrastructure and audience, share ideas, provide examples if there are any, etc.
+Stakeholders play a key role in the discovery phase.
+They provide background information about the project and share necessary industry insights.
+Everyone on the client’s side who has an interest in the project and can add value becomes a stakeholder, including executive managers, product owners, marketing and tech specialists, and domain experts.
+Stakeholders tell us about project goals, describe their requirements and expectations, give a general idea about the environment, infrastructure, and audience, share ideas, provide examples if there are any, etc.

 On the vendor's side